Significant-Gravitas/Auto-GPT-Plugins/src/autogpt_plugins/random_values/README.md

 ## Key Features:
 - __uuids__: generates 1 or more UUIDs (128-bit label)
 - __make_str__: generates 1 or more alphanumeric strings of at least 2 characters in length
-- __passwords__: generates 1 or more passwords of 6 or more characters using letters, numbers and punctuation
+- __pwds__: generates 1 or more passwords of 6 or more characters using letters, numbers and punctuation
 - __lorem_ipsum__: generates 1 or more sentences of lorem ipsum text
 - __rnd_num__: draws 1 or more random numbers between min and max